amithr/amithr.github.io/index.md

 EasyVax was built as a part of a series of tutorials ([Link](https://www.youtube.com/playlist?list=PLqK_fRVXlXebDoOSZPM2lceqZ0_Lla6ye)) on my Youtube channel to introduce my students to web development.
-I then upgraded it significantly to demonstrate my own programming and DevOps capabilities.
+I then upgraded it significantly to demonstrate my own programming capabilities.

 It's a proof-of-concept vaccine passport system made for healthcare professionals to keep track of and provide patients with QR-code based proof of vaccination.